derickr/php-code-of-conduct/code-of-conduct.rst

 - Profesionalism
 - Exercising consideration to the many different points of view available to us on planet earth
-- Attempt collaboration before conflict, and attempt to improve upon ideas presented rather than dismissing them
+- Attempting collaboration before conflict, attempting to improve upon ideas rather than dismissing them

 We treat each other and others with consideration, empathy, and respect.
 We are guided by a desire to create and maintain an inclusive community purposed